-How do JumboMax Grips wear, compared to other grips?
+How do JumboMax Grips wear compared to other grips?

-All grips wear over time and need to be replaced, but since your hands are not slipping with JumboMax Grips, they will outlast most skinny grips.
+All grips wear over time and need to be replaced, but since there is less friction with JumboMax grips, they will outlast most skinny grips.

 Are these grips just for high-handicap players?

 Most definitely not.
 Golfers of all levels are using and having great results JumboMax Grips, including PGA Tour players.

 We have many other high-level players using our swing grips and putter grips, including rising stars in amateur and college golf.
 With JumboMax, golfers can really go after their shots without fear of a big miss.
 You’ll understand why once you try them.